 Bet the Haskell at Monmouth Park online with OffTrackBetting.com - US Legal Online Wagering

-Led by the July 20 running of the $1 million GI Haskell S., Monmouth Park is set to offer $8.05 million in stakes races when the track kicks off its 79th season on Saturday, May 11, the venue said in a release Thursday afternoon.
+Led by the $1 million Grade 1 Haskell Stakes, Monmouth Park is set to offer $5.85 million in stakes races when the track kicks off its 81st season Saturday, May 9.

-This year's race meet, which runs through Sept.
-15, will feature 48 total stakes, including 10 graded events, and 11 stakes restricted to New Jersey-bred horses.
+This year's 50-day race meet, which runs through Sunday, September 13, will feature 36 total stakes races, including nine graded events.

 After his tour of duty, Haskell joined the General Motors Corporation and rose to the position of vice-president in charge of the company's export division.
 He left General Motors to form Triplex Safety Glass Company and was president and chairman of the board when he sold it.